alexjust-data/AWS_Certified_Cloud_Practitioner/README.md

 * Infrequent Access tier (automatic): objects not accessed for 30 days
 * Archive Instant Access tier (automatic): objects not accessed for 90 days • Archive Access tier (optional): configurable from 90 days to 700+ days • Deep Archive Access tier (optional): config. from 180 days to 700+ days

+S3 Intelligent Tiering is ideal if you want to let Amazon S3 manage the movement of your objects between different storage classes based on how often they’re accessed.

 **S3 Storage Classes Comparison**

+When comparing all these storage classes, you don't need to memorize all the details, but it’s important to understand the general concepts.
+All classes have 11 nines of durability, but the availability decreases as you move to lower-cost classes.
+Make sure to understand the minimum storage duration and retrieval costs associated with each class.

 https://aws.amazon.com/s3/storage-classes/